Roasted Garlic Butter Mashed Sweet Potatoes take a simple side dish and kick it up a notch. This recipe is paleo, Whole30, and nut free!

 - Preheat the oven to 375 degrees.

-- Let the sweet potatoes cool slightly, then remove the aluminum foil.
-Run the sweet potatoes under super cold water for about 10 seconds.
+- Let the sweet potatoes cool slightly, then remove the skins.
+If you're having trouble removing them, run the sweet potatoes under super cold water for about 10 seconds.
 The skin should slough off easily!
-Remove the skin and discard.
+Discard the skins once removed.

-- Add the sweet potatoes to a pot and mash with a potato masher.
+- Add the sweet potatoes to a mixing bowl or deep pot and mash with a potato masher.

 - Add the ghee and garlic mixture to the mashed sweet potatoes.
 Use a hand mixer on medium speed to whip the sweet potatoes and ghee mixture together until relatively smooth.
-Sprinkle with parsley and serve!
+Stir in the fresh parsley and serve immediately.
+Store in an airtight container in the fridge for up to a week.

 Keywords: Roasted Garlic Butter Mashed Sweet Potatoes, garlic sweet potato mash, garlic mashed sweet potatoes, mashed sweet potatoes